-1 May be eligible under the self-direct program, if overall Btuh are reduced at that facility.
+1 May be eligible under the self-direct program, if overall Btu/hr. is reduced at that facility.

-CEBEEP to perform a pre-inspection before beginning construction will result in a failed inspection and possibly result in a cancelled application.

-The CEBEEP team reserves the right to inspect all projects to verify compliance with the program rules and verify the accuracy of project documentation.
+- Any measures installed at a facility must be sustainable and provide 100 percent of the energy benefits as stated in the application for a period of five years or for the life of the product, whichever is less.
+Replacement of incentivized products prior to five years or the life of the products is allowable if the originally incentivized products are replaced/removed as part of another project featuring kWh or Mcf savings, and originally claimed savings are still occurring at the facility.
+If the customer ceases to be a delivery service customer of Consumers Energy or removes the equipment or systems at any time during the five-year period or the life of the product, the customer may be required to return a prorated amount of incentive funds to Consumers Energy. - Consumers Energy reserves the right to inspect proposed projects pre- and postequipment installation.
+Pre-applications submitted with insufficient time allowed for CEBEEP to perform a pre-inspection before beginning construction will result in a failed inspection and possibly result in a cancelled application. - The CEBEEP team reserves the right to inspect all projects to verify compliance with the program rules and verify the accuracy of project documentation.
 This may include pre- and/or post- inspections, data collection and interviews.
 The customer must allow access to records and installation sites for a period of three years after receipt of incentive payment.